96boards-hikey/tools-images-hikey960/README.md

 pavs 2
 pavs:938ms
 ```

-e.
-This should trigger HiKey960 to reboot with a special boot reason, and enter fastboot flash mode.
+* This should trigger HiKey960 to reboot with a special boot reason, and enter fastboot flash mode.
 Confirm that succeeds by oberving the following messages:
 ```sh
 usbloader: bootmode is 4
 usb: [USBFINFO]USB RESET